Macco00/Diablo4-AHKv2-Overlay/README.md

 # Diablo4-AHKv2-Overlay
 *Based on this reddit [post](https://www.reddit.com/r/ultrawidemasterrace/comments/142tdxh/diablo_iv_set_up_as_blizzard_does_not_support_329/) aimed at addressing "super ultra-wide" aspect ratios for Diablo 4.
-I wasn't able to get that version working so I made my own.*
+I wasn't able to get that version working so I made my own for demonstrative purposes only*

 Copies parts of the player HUD, based on user settings, and draws it on top of the game using [OnTopReplica](https://github.com/LorenzCK/OnTopReplica)
 <img src="https://github.com/Macco00/Diablo4-AHKv2-Overlay/assets/3450735/1ee1b118-69a3-45be-a221-841ad8623b2f" alt="gui" width="600"/>